An Appeal to the Young

-An Appeal to the Young is a revolutionary, anarchist pamphlet published in 1880 and written by the Russian anarchist Peter Kropotkin.
+An Appeal to the Young (French: Aux jeunes gens) is a revolutionary, anarchist pamphlet published in 1880 and written by the Russian anarchist Peter Kropotkin.
 It is one of the most successful and moving tracts by Kropotkin in favor of a Socialized economy.

 Content

 The work has been appraised by numerous authors for its inspiration and devotion.
 Ruth Kinna, anarchist sympathizer, has written that this pamphlet "seeks to prompt individuals to enter into resistance struggles" and that it "emphasises the power of educated youth to alleviate the suffering of the poor."

 Legacy

 An Appeal to the Young is known for the vast net of influence that it cast upon the world of thought.

 Russia

 In Russia, Victor Serge read the pamphlet, and said that it inspired him to untold heights.
 He described it as "certainly one of the most moving exhortations of its kind."
 It convinced him to become a revolutionary socialist, but, more than that, "its message remained close to his heart for the rest of his life."